Free EXPO Pass for SENSORS CONVERGE 2026 Conference, May 6-7, Santa Clara, CA

 Date of Presentation Title Download SLIDES Link

-The Fiber Optic BUZZ will be at Sensors Converge 2025
+The Fiber Optic BUZZ continues at Sensors Converge 20225

-Micronor Sensors Booth #829 features Interactive Demonstrations of FO Temperature, Position, Signaling, and Strain Sensors
+Micronor Sensors Booth #829 features Interactive Demonstrations of FO Temperature, Force, Position, Signaling, and Vibration Sensors

 We are the only sensor solutions provider where fiber optic and electromechanical sensor technology solutions converge from one very experienced source